Perl5-Alien/Test-Alien/README.md

 prerequisites are automatically skipped.
 For example, ["xs\_ok"](#xs_ok) will automatically skip itself if a compiler is not found, and ["ffi\_ok"](#ffi_ok) will automatically skip itself if [FFI::Platypus](https://metacpan.org/pod/FFI::Platypus) is not installed.

-# NOTE

-**NOTE**: this distribution has been ended.
-[Test::Alien](https://metacpan.org/pod/Test::Alien) and the other modules that used to be distributed with this distribution can now be found as part of the `Alien-Build` distribution.

 # FUNCTIONS